Why Food Marketing Teams Should Be Jumping On Board With The Flexitarian Trend

 Oumph!
 Marketing Director Henrik Åkerman

-Interestingly, in a recent article on The Spoon, Catherine Lamb concluded that Beyond Beef, a plant-based ground beef, was too realistic for her vegetarian tastes.
+Interestingly, in a 2019 article on The Spoon, Catherine Lamb concluded that Beyond Beef, a plant-based ground beef, was too realistic for her vegetarian tastes.

 This statistic from Nielsen illustrates a growing interest in flexitarianism - 37% of those who purchase alternative meats are Flexitarian.
 It suggests that consumers are buying for a variety of dietary choices within the one household.
 It also illustrates that consumers are willing to reduce their meat consumption, but not remove it from their diets completely.